Johnny Appleseed Visual Discrimination Game for Preschoolers

 Who was Johnny Appleseed?

 Johnny Appleseed‘s real name was John Chapman.
 He was an American pioneer born in Massachusetts on September 26, 1774.
-He bought land and carefully planted apple nurseries instead of orchards, fencing them to protect them and care for them.
-He sold these young trees to people so they can start their orchards, introducing apple trees in Pennsylvania, Ontario, Ohio, Indiana, Illinois, and West Virginia.
-Because of this, he was known as the “apple seed man”.
-He also traveled as a missionary and converted many Native Americans, who thought Johnny was touched by the Great Spirit.
+He bought land and carefully planted apple nurseries instead of orchards, fencing them to protect and care for them.
+He sold these young trees to people so they could start their orchards, introducing apple trees in Pennsylvania, Ontario, Ohio, Indiana, Illinois, and West Virginia.
+Because of this, he was known as the “apple seed man.”
+He also traveled as a missionary and converted many Native Americans who thought the Great Spirit touched Johnny.
 He died on March 18, 1845.

-Today the image we have of him is traveling barefoot, with long hair, wearing a pan for a hat, ragged plants, and a coffee sack for the shirt, spreading apple seeds everywhere we went.
+Today, our image of him is traveling barefoot, with long hair, wearing a pan for a hat, ragged plants, and a coffee sack for a shirt, spreading apple seeds everywhere we went.
 That part is a legend.

 Johnny Appleseed Visual Discrimination Game

-It is perfect for your Johnny Appleseed theme, but also fall and apple themes.
+It is perfect for your Johnny Appleseed theme and fall and apple themes.
 Since Preschoolers love to spin and cover games, this one will have practiced their fine motor, visual discrimination, and one-to-one correspondence skills.

 Johnny Appleseed Visual Discrimination Game